TruClient/UISamples/MLT1/MLT1_CorrelationChallenge_TCFF1202_v02/README.md

-This mark-up file describes the TruClient script offered as a solution to Stuart's Correlation Challenge at his MyLoadTest.com.
+This mark-down (.md) text file describes the TruClient script offered as a solution to Stuart's Correlation Challenge at his MyLoadTest.com.

 This file is intended to be inside the script file (in the same folder as the .usr file).